 Led by newly-minted UCLA professor Kenneth S. Norris, the effort to establish a network of natural research areas quickly gained support from UC President Clark Kerr.
 “This is a state with enormous variety; identifying the ecological areas and preserving them forever under University control is something that in the long run will loom as having been of increasing importance over the years,” Kerr wrote.

 In January 1965, the Regents of the University of California established the Natural Land and Water Reserves System, as the Natural Reserve System was first known.
 Seven University-owned sites became the system’s first reserves.
-Today the NRS consists of 39 reserves that include more than 750,000 acres across the state.
-Its reserves are available not only to students, teachers, and researchers from the University of California, but to qualified users in science, art, the humanities, teaching, and other disciplines.
+Today the NRS consists of 41 reserves across the state.
+These encompass 47,000 acres owned by UC and provide access to millions of acres of public lands.
+NRS reserves are available to students, teachers, and researchers from the University of California, as well as k-12 classes, and members of the public attending courses, workshops, and events.
 No other university-operated network of field sites in the world can match the size, scope, and ecological diversity of the NRS.